-My research asks how people emotionally respond to problems too large to see or touch — like climate change — and whether the ways we manage those emotions ultimately help or hurt.
-I draw on affective science, cognitive science, and psychophysiology to study emotion regulation at the boundary between individual experience and shared human problems.
+How and why do people experience emotions?
+What are the consequences of emotions and emotion regulation?
+My research asks about contextual, individual, and other factors that shape emotions and the ways we manage those emotions.
+I draw on affective science, cognitive science, and psychophysiology to ask questions at the boundary between individual experience and shared human problems.
 I approach science with a commitment to transparent, reproducible practices.

 Emotion regulation and climate change